Calabi-Yau threefolds fibred by high rank lattice polarized K3 surfaces: A bound on possible lattices

 Therefore, the curves in $\mathbb{WP}(2,3,6)$ which support $M_n$-polarized K3 surfaces may be identified with the curves $\mathcal{M}_{M_n}$ whenever $n \geq 2$.
-Furthermore, if $\mathcal{M}_{M_n}$ is rational, then we may find a parametrization $(a_n(t),b_n(t),d_n(t))$ so that the corresponding family $\mathcal{X}_n$ of K3 surfaces, defined to be a maximal crepant resolution of $X(a_n(t),b_n(t), d_n(t))$, is a family of K3 surfaces admitting $M_n$-polarizations, whose period map is of degree $1$ onto the moduli space of $M_n$-polarized K3 surfaces.
-The fact that this defines an $M_n$-polarized family, in the sense of Definition \ref{defn:L-pol}, follows from Lemma \ref{lemma:lat}.
+So for $n \geq 2$ we may define a family $\calX_n$ of K3 surfaces over $\calM_{M_n}$ to be a maximal crepant resolution of the pull-back of the family $X(a,b,d)$ by the map $\calM_{M_n} \to \mathbb{WP}(2,3,6)$ (note that the general fibre of $\calX_n$ is smooth, but the total space may still be singular).
+By construction, the fibres of $\calX_n$ are smooth K3 surfaces admitting $M_n$-polarizations and the period map is of degree $1$ onto the moduli space of $M_n$-polarized K3 surfaces.
+The fact that $\calX_n$ defines an $M_n$-polarized family, in the sense of Definition \ref{defn:L-pol}, then follows from Lemma \ref{lemma:lat}.

 We will compute some of the families $\calX_n$ explicitly, for small values of $n$, in Section \ref{sec:modularfamilies}; but in general this is difficult to do.
 Therefore, in order to deduce information about $M_n$-polarized families of K3 surfaces $\pi^U\colon \calX^U \to U$ for arbitrary $n \geq 2$, we instead turn to Hodge theory.